Ozuru/NormalityZero2014/README.md

-## who

-This code is my baby.

 ## what

-This is simply a repository containing the rewritten code for our robot from 2014's challenge of Aerial Assist.
+This is simply a repository containing the rewritten code for Normality Zero's 2014 robot that competed in Aerial Assist.
+This is written in Java and uses the command-based template.
+This was the first project we undertook while attempting to learn command-based.

-## why

-The programming laptop used for the majority of the programming was stolen and a neither suitable nor recent backup could be found.
-I'm a fan of keeping robots from the previous years alive and running so I chose to rewrite the code, this time in command-based rather than iterative.